 - HVAC service manager, $71,176 average salary

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with experience designing custom equipment or leading projects could receive six-figure salaries.
-Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
+Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most